-Thin Threshold provides an alert when the Array total used capacity has reached the threshold, or beyond.
-By default it is set to alert when 75% of the Array user capacity has been written/used.
+Thin Threshold provides an alert when the array total used capacity has reached the threshold, or beyond.
+By default it is set to alert when 75% of the array capacity has been written/used.
 The Thin Threshold setting is displayed in Pool information.
 Thin Threshold can be adjusted, via command line, to alert at lower or higher thresholds.